22arw/little_pig_gazebo/README.md

 You are able to add laser pig to any simulation by making sure the Launch File's param "Robot Description" is set to find basic_laser_pig

 Now, you can launch Gazebo and RVIZ.
 Inside of RVIZ, add the laser component to the displays with the LaserScan topic set to /basic_laser_pig/laser_link.
 Also check the Global Options to ensure the fixed frame is set to map.
 After that, you can similarly add the camera data.

+### Troubleshooting

+If you get stuck in Gazebo attempting to open the laser pig simulation, try simply opening the ```basic_pig_gz.launch``` file first.
+I'm not sure why this happens, but this is a workaround.